ResonWang/Impression_R1/README.md

 python Inference.py
 ```

-The evaluation configuration used for Impression-R1 was temperature `0.6`, top-p `0.95`, maximum output length `8192` tokens, and the default repetition penalty (`1.0`, not explicitly modified).
+The evaluation configuration used for Impression-R1 was temperature `0.6`, top-p `0.95`, and maximum output length `8192` tokens.
 Runtime depends on the endpoint and network connection.

 To evaluate additional cases, replace the example findings in `Inference.py` or extend the client to read a structured input file.
 The script should be used only with deidentified data and an endpoint approved by the relevant institution.